syncfusion-content/wpf-docs/wpf/DoubleTextBox/Restriction-or-Validation.md

 ---
 layout: post
 title: Restriction or Validation in WPF DoubleTextBox control | Syncfusion
-description: Learn about Restriction or Validation support in Syncfusion WPF DoubleTextBox control and more details.
+description: Learn about Restriction or Validation support in Syncfusion WPF DoubleTextBox control and more details about the control features.
 platform: wpf
 control: DoubleTextBox
 documentation: ug